charlieringer/SpotTheBotWorkshop/readme.md

 - Recurrent Neural Network (GRU)

 ### Using classifiers.py
-A typical command looks like this: `python3 classifiers.py --data=your_data.csv --data_mode=features --model=knn`.
+A typical command looks like this: `python3 classifiers.py --data=your_data.csv --data_model=features --model=knn`.
 This will fit the model specified by `--model` on a test dataset built from 80% of the data in the file passed into `--data` using whichever data model is specifed by `--data_model`.
 It will then use this model to predict the class for the remaining 20% of the data (the test set) and based on this performance output some descriptive values based on the performance, including accuracy, percision, recall, specificity and a confusion matrix.

 All models can be used on all data models with the exception of the Long Short-Term Memory Neural Network which only works with Time-Series data.